jeffThompson/PhysicalComputing/Week02_LEDs/Demos/06-FadingWithPWM.md

 import pwmio
 ```

 Then we set up our pin for PWM.
 Don't worry about `frequency`, we can just leave that as the default.
-We'll change `duty_cycle` later but `0` means it will start turned off:
+We'll change `duty_cycle` later but `0` means the LED will start turned off:

 ```python
 led = pwmio.PWMOut(